 Figure 4.2-3: Trained ML Model Provisioning architecture

-The Nnwdaf interface is used by NWDAF (AnLF) to request and subscribe to trained ML model provisioning services.
+The Nnwdaf interface is used by NWDAF containing AnLF to request and subscribe to trained ML model provisioning services.

 NOTE 3: The NWDAF trained ML model provisioning services are described in clause 7.5 and clause 7.6.